-In January 2015, the FASB issued an ASU No. 2015-01, Extraordinary and Unusual Items, which eliminates the concept of extraordinary items.
+In January 2015, the FASB issued ASU No. 2015-01, Extraordinary and Unusual Items, which eliminates the concept of extraordinary items.
 Extraordinary items are events and transactions that are distinguished by their unusual nature and by the infrequency of their occurrence.
 Eliminating the extraordinary classification simplifies income statement presentation by altogether removing the concept of extraordinary items from consideration.
 The new guidance is effective for the Company's fiscal year beginning July 1, 2016.
 Early adoption is permitted provided that the guidance is applied from the beginning of the fiscal year of adoption.
-The Company does not believe the adoption of this standard will have a material impact on its financial position, results of operations or related financial statement disclosures.
+The adoption of this ASU is not expected to have a material impact on our consolidated financial statements.

-In August 2014, The FASB issued ASU No. 2014-15 regarding ASC topic No. 205, Presentation of Financial Statements - Going Concern.
-The standard requires all companies to evaluate if conditions or events raise substantial doubt about an entity's ability to continue as a going concern and requires different disclosure of items that raise substantial doubt but are, or are not, alleviated as a result of consideration of management's plans.
+In August 2014, the FASB issued ASU No. 2014-15 regarding ASC topic No. 205, Presentation of Financial Statements - Going Concern The standard requires all companies to evaluate if conditions or events raise substantial doubt about an entity's ability to continue as a going concern and requires different disclosure of items that raise substantial doubt that are, or are not, alleviated as a result of consideration of management's plans.
 The new guidance is effective for the Company's fiscal year beginning July 1, 2017.
 Early adoption is permitted.
-The Company is currently evaluating the impact this guidance will have on the Company's consolidated financial statements.
+We are currently evaluating the impact this guidance will have on our consolidated financial statements.

 In May 2014, the FASB issued ASU No. 2014-09, Revenue from Contracts with Customers.
 This update outlines a new, single comprehensive model for entities to use in accounting for revenue arising from contracts with customers and supersedes most current revenue recognition guidance, including industry-specific guidance.
 This new revenue recognition model provides a five-step analysis in determining when and how revenue is recognized.
 The new model will require revenue recognition to depict the transfer of promised goods or services to customers in an amount that reflects the consideration a company expects to receive in exchange for those goods or services.
 In May 2015, the FASB issued ASU No. 2015-14 deferring the effective date to annual reporting periods beginning after December 15, 2017, which is effective for the Company's fiscal year beginning July 1, 2018.
 Early adoption is permitted only as of an annual reporting period beginning after December 15, 2016.
-The Company is currently evaluating the impact this guidance will have on the Company's consolidated financial statements.
+We are currently evaluating the impact this guidance will have on our consolidated financial statements.